dotnet/AspNetCore.Docs/aspnetcore/grpc/client.md

 ### Configure TLS

-A gRPC client must use the same connection-level security as the service it is calling. gRPC client TLS (transport layer security) is configured when the gRPC channel is created.
-A gRPC client will throw an error when it calls a service and the connection-level security of the channel and service don't match.
+A gRPC client must use the same connection-level security as the service being called. gRPC client Transport Layer Security (TLS) is configured when the gRPC channel is created.
+A gRPC client throws an error when it calls a service and the connection-level security of the channel and service don't match.

-To configure a gRPC channel to use TLS ensure the server address starts with `https`.
-For example, `GrpcChannel.ForAddress("https://localhost:5001")`.
-The gRPC channel will automatically negotate a connection secured by TLS and use a secured connection to make gRPC calls.
+To configure a gRPC channel to use TLS, ensure the server address starts with `https`.
+For example, `GrpcChannel.ForAddress("https://localhost:5001")` uses HTTPS protocol.
+The gRPC channel automatically negotates a connection secured by TLS and uses a secure connection to make gRPC calls.

 > [!TIP]
 > gRPC supports client certificate authentication over TLS.
 For information on configuring client certificates with a gRPC channel, see <xref:grpc/authn-and-authz#client-certificate-authentication>.

-To call unsecured gRPC services ensure the server address starts with `http`.
-For example, `GrpcChannel.ForAddress("http://localhost:5000")`.
-In .NET Core 3.1 additional configuration is required to [call insecure gRPC services with the .NET client](xref:grpc/troubleshoot#call-insecure-grpc-services-with-net-core-client).
+To call unsecured gRPC services, ensure the server address starts with `http`.
+For example, `GrpcChannel.ForAddress("http://localhost:5000")` uses HTTP protocol.
+In .NET Core 3.1 or later, additional configuration is required to [call insecure gRPC services with the .NET client](xref:grpc/troubleshoot#call-insecure-grpc-services-with-net-core-client).

 ### Client performance